-The school provides activities for the development of language skills, cognitive growth, fine and gross motor skills and adaptive behavior to preschool children with learning delays.
+The school provides activities for the development of language skills, fine and gross motor skills, and adaptive behavior to preschool children with learning delays.

 Located in Oxnard, California, Assistance League School is a state-certified special education preschool that provides educational and therapeutic intervention to young children with special needs.
 The school is specifically designed to serve children whose primary area of concern is the lack of age-appropriate communication skills.